Helping Adolescents and Young Adults Who Suffer from Anxiety and Mood Disorders

 Co-Founder & Therapist

-Kristen Anderson, MA, LCSW is a licensed clinical social worker with over ten years experience in the field of eating disorders.
+Kristen Anderson, MA, LCSW, CEDS is a licensed clinical social worker with over ten years experience in the field of eating disorders.
 She earned her bachelor of arts degree in psychology from the Honors College at University of Michigan-Ann Arbor and moved to Chicago to begin working with Dr. Le Grange on treatment studies for adolescents with Anorexia Nervosa and Bulimia Nervosa.
 Kristen obtained her Master’s degree in Social Service Administration from the University of Chicago.
 Kristen has provided FBT in several clinical treatment trials including Family Based Treatment for Young Adults, Family Based Treatment for Overweight Adolescents and Adaptive Family Based Treatment.
 She is the former Clinical Director at the University of Chicago Eating Disorders Program.
 Her current research focuses on the use of telemedicine to deliver Family-Based Treatment.
 Kristen’s primary interests include family based treatment for adolescents and young adults.
-She is a faculty member and Managing Director of the Training Institute for Child and Adolescent Eating Disorders and a IAEDP Certified Eating Disorders Specialist-Supervisor (CEDS-S).
+She is a faculty member and Managing Director of the Training Institute for Child and Adolescent Eating Disorders where she provides consultation and presents nationally and internationally on the topic of eating disorder treatment.
 View Kristen’s Curriculum Vitae

 Sara Desai, LCSW